Khatauli

 Khatauli came into news because of a train accident on 19 August 2017 caused by human negligence.
 As many as 14 coaches of the Puri Haridwar Kalinga Utkal Express went off track.

 History

 Khatauli is listed in the Ain-i-Akbari as a pargana under the sarkar of Saharanpur, producing a revenue of 3,624,588 dams for the imperial treasury and supplying a force of 300 infantry and 40 cavalry.

 Attractions

 Khatauli's Triveni sugar mill is the largest in Asia in terms of production and storage capacity.
 The mill has been operational since 1933.
 Khatauli is a large, rural town and offers some tourist attractions.
 Khatauli's position on the banks of the upper Ganga canal serves as the area's main tourist attraction.
 Khatauli is also known for its combination of cultural influences from the Hindu, Muslim, Jain, Christian and Sikh religions.

 There are nine Jain temples in the town.
+There is a Mahanubhava sect's lord Krishna's temple near the railway station.
 There is also a PG College named KK Jain PG College.
 Many students complete their higher education and gain respective degrees in several fields every year.